-Alex Spreckley, Head of Wealth Management at Handelsbanken Wealth Management, sees a wide spectrum of customers hoping to retire in their 50s, or even their late 40s.
+PK Patel, Head of Wealth Management, sees a wide spectrum of customers hoping to retire in their 50s, or even their late 40s.

 “There’s usually a life event,” he says, “a trigger for decision such as selling a successful business, or receiving an inheritance or a large bonus, can make people think ‘I don’t want to go on working ‘til my mid-60s’.”

 Costing the dream